hjanime/gMiner/README.md

 * View the overlapping intervals of two tracks.
 * Create a track that is the complement of another track.

+To install it just type:

+    $ pip install gMiner

 Typical usage often looks like this:

     import gMiner